-Adjustments and/or annotations made on this page have been confirmed with education, particularly those students that face challenges in successfully graduating high school college and career-ready.
+Adjustments and/or annotations made on this page have been confirmed with will determine the focus areas for the extended school year.

 Section B: Model Selection Process Cont.
 Responses are limited to five pages, front side only, with a font size no smaller than 9 point (Arial or Verdana).